Roining/NodeFilter/README.md

 ## Node manipulation shortcuts
 Ctrl-Shift-N - insert new node as a child of the selected node.
-Ctrl-N - iinsert new node as a sibling of the selected node
+Ctrl-N - insert new node as a sibling of the selected node
 Ctrl-Q - copy the selected node.
 Ctrl-M - insert the copied node as a sibling of the selected node
 Ctrl-Shift-M - insert the copied node as a child of the selected node